jaubourg/wires/README.md

 In your configuration files, every object property which name is colon-lead and does not end with a slash defines a route.

 Routes can only be strings.
-Like settings, they accept the templated syntax seen above.
+Like settings, they accept the templated syntax.
 The final string must be a path to a file that actually exists.

 File paths may refer to a file: